Benefits

 If you have children between the ages of 1 and 8 years

-Then you must also either work or study at least 50 per cent, be registered as a job seeker with NAV, or be in the process of establishing your own business.
+Then you must also either work or study at least 50 per cent, be registered as a job seeker with Nav, or be in the process of establishing your own business.
 In some cases, you may qualify for transitional benefit even if you cannot work, study, or seek jobs.

 If you have, without a reasonable cause, stopped working in the last 6 months before you apply for the benefit, you are not entitled to transitional benefit.
 You can receive benefits after these 6 months.